agustinaarroyuelo/agustinaarroyuelo.github.io/_posts/2020-06-07-Coding phase - first part.markdown

 ![png]({{ "/assets/images/histograma_angulos_2liq_1.png" | absolute_url}})

 While I was at it, I realized that when the input was in degrees the plot was not correct.
-This issue was a result of an innappropiate interpretation from the plot of the computed bins.
+This issue was a result of an innappropiate interpretation of the computed bins by the plotting function.
 I decided to internally check if the input is in degrees and transform it to radians.

 ```python
 if values.min() < np.pi and values.max() > np.pi: